 Practicum Experience and Internship Requirements

-Individual supervision typically involves at least one hour per week during the fall and spring semesters and includes reviewing case files, direct observation (i.e., listening to audio or video recordings or live observation), and additional methods deemed most appropriate by the supervisor.
+Supervision in the psychotherapy practicum typically involves an individual weekly meeting with one's supervisor(s) and a small group supervision meeting.
+Individual supervision typically involves review of case files, direct observation (i.e. listening to audio or video recordings or live observation), and additional methods deemed most appropriate by the supervisor.
 As per APA accreditation guidelines, direct observation via audio, video, or live observation is required at least once per student per evaluation period.
-For supervisors using audio and video recordings for direct observation, students are expected to regularly record their sessions.
-Case review and notetaking is expected of the student prior to supervision.
+Case review and note-taking is expected of the student prior to supervision.
+Supervisors vary in their style, emphasizing problem-solving, case formulation, coverage of specific techniques, and discussion of therapeutic issues (e.g., ethics, termination, resistance, specific treatment questions).
+Group supervision typically includes discussion of cases, didactics, and preparation for Clinical Case Conference presentations in the Spring semester.

 Although our program does not typically use telesupervision, such an approach may be needed in certain circumstances (e.g., COVID-19 in 2020 and 2021).
-See appendix K for our program’s telesupervision policy.

 Students eligible for internship meet with the DCT and the Associate DCT to receive information about the application process.
 Extensive information about internship sites is available from the APPIC website: http://www.appic.org.

-A list of recent internship sites is located on our program website.
+A list of recent internship sites is located on our Clinical Psychology website.
 The Department solicits feedback from internship programs at 6 months and at the end of training.
 The internship training director typically provides a detailed letter regarding the intern's progress, strengths, and weaknesses.
 A copy of this evaluation is maintained in the student's clinical file.

-Students MUST have completed the internship before the University will confer the degree.
+Students MUST have completed the internship before the university will confer the degree.
 The Graduate School will provide a “Completion of Degree” if needed in order for the student to be eligible for a post-doc or employment before the degree is conferred.

 Admissions to Candidacy Requirements